Malta holidays

 • Valletta: The capital city of Malta is a UNESCO World Heritage Site with stunning architecture and historical attractions.
 It's a great base for exploring the island, and there are plenty of restaurants and cafes to enjoy.

-• Sliema and St. Julian's: These neighbouring towns are popular with holidaymakers for their range of accommodation styles, from affordable beach retreats to lavish 5 star numbers.
-There are also plenty of eateries whipping up local delicacies, cocktail bars, and shops.
+• Sliema and St. Julian's: These neighbouring towns are popular with holidaymakers for their range of accommodation styles, from affordable Malta beach holiday retreats to lavish 5 star numbers.
+There's also plenty of eateries whipping up local delicacies, cocktail bars, and shops.
 Plus, you’re just a 20-minute drive from Valletta when you need a dose of culture.

 • Mellieha: Located in the north of the island, Mellieha is a quieter town with a beautiful sandy stretch and easy access to the ferry to Gozo.

-• St. Paul's Bay: This town is a must for families!
-It's next door to attractions such as the Malta National Aquarium and the ancient city of Mdina.
+• St. Paul's Bay: Malta family holidays are something else, making this town a must for your tribe!
+It's next door to family-friendly attractions such as the Malta National Aquarium and the ancient city of Mdina.

 • Gozo: If you're looking for a more laid-back and rural experience, you could consider staying on the nearby island of Gozo.
 It has a slower pace of life, beautiful landscapes, and plenty of outdoor activities to enjoy.